Sky-High Buttermilk Biscuits With Those Craggy, Butter-Catching Edges

 Instructions

-Pan: Sheet pan lined with parchment (or a cast-iron skillet for close-set sides)
+Equipment: Sheet pan lined with parchment paper (or a cast iron skillet if you want close-set sides)

-2) Mix the dry ingredients.
-In a large bowl, whisk together 2 cups (260 g) all-purpose flour, 1 tbsp baking powder, 1/4 tsp baking soda, 1 tsp fine salt, and 1 tsp sugar (optional).
-Whisking matters: it distributes leavening so you don’t bite into a salty pocket of ambition.
+Mix the dry ingredients together.
+In a large bowl, mix and whisk together 2 cups (260 g) of all-purpose flour, 1 tablespoon of baking powder, 1/4 teaspoon of baking soda, 1 teaspoon of fine salt, and 1 teaspoon (optional) of sugar.
+Whisking helps to equally distribute the leavening agents, helping to avoid any pockets of salt.

-3) Cut in the butter until it looks shaggy and promising.
-Add 1/2 cup (113 g) cold unsalted butter, cut into cubes.
-Use your fingertips, a pastry cutter, or two knives to work it into the flour until you have a mix of pea-size pieces and some flatter shards.
-Those shards are good, they turn into layers.
-If the butter starts feeling soft, stop and chill the bowl for 5 minutes.
-I’ve stood in front of the freezer with the door open like a raccoon; it works.
+3) In regards to the butter, process it until it appears shaggy and ‘promising’.
+Include 1/2 cup (113 g) cold unsalted butter, diced.
+Using your fingertips, a pastry cutter, or two knives, work the flour until it has formed a mix of small fragments the size of peas, along with some flatter pieces that resemble shards.
+Shards are ideal, as they will turn into layers.
+If your butter has softened, stop, and put the bowl in the fridge for 5 minutes.
+I have opened the freezer and stood in front of it like a raccoon; it works.

 • Cheddar-chive biscuits: Fold in 3/4 cup grated cheddar + 2 tbsp chopped chives with the dry ingredients.